Signe Hammarsten-Jansson: Book illustrator and cover artist

+Stamp designer

+In 1924, Hammarsten-Jansson took a part-time position as a draughtsperson at the banknote printing works of the Bank of Finland.
+A new career as a stamp designer opened up for her in 1929, when three of her designs were printed as stamps for the 700th anniversary of the city of Turku; of these, her drawing of Turku Cathedral was later chosen as Finland's most beautiful stamp.
+The following year she designed the classic lion stamp, which was printed in many editions running to millions of copies.
+From 1934 she designed the annual charity stamp series benefiting the Finnish Red Cross, and after retiring from the banknote printing works in 1954 she continued to design stamps until 1962, producing a total of around 220 Finnish stamps over three decades.

+Family

-The couple had three children in total: Tove Jansson, Lars Jansson and Per Olov Jansson.
+A daughter, Tove Jansson, was born to the couple shortly thereafter.
+The couple had three children in total: Tove, Lars Jansson and Per Olov Jansson.
 Born to artistic parents, the children grew up in a Bohemian lifestyle, and all became artists in their own right.
 Tove became a writer and painter and would gain particular fame for her Moomin series.
 Lars became a cartoonist, ultimately becoming responsible for the Moomin comic strips as well as a later animated version.
 Per Olov became a photographer and collaborated with Tove on a few books.
 The children were directly influenced by their mother's artistic sensibilities and Tove in particular retained a close connection, only leaving the house at age 28.

 Tove has written that she felt her mother understood her better than anyone else and even toward the end of her life, Tove "always tried to resemble [her] Mother, always tried to draw like [her] Mother."
 In 1928, at age 14, Tove noted that "Mother has important drawing work. (...)
 I am waiting for the time when I will be able to help her with her drawings.
 Mother does so much work by herself."
 Hammarsten-Jansson's death in 1970 profoundly impacted her daughter's writing and it has been suggested that her presence is strongly felt in a number of the books Tove wrote after the death.
-The melancholic Moominvalley in November (1970) deals themes of leaving and loneliness, and is typically considered the most mature of the Moomin series.
+The melancholic Moominvalley in November (1970) deals with themes of leaving and loneliness, and is typically considered the most mature of the Moomin series.
 The Summer Book (1972) concerns a young girl whose mother has died and her relationship with her grandmother.
 Hammarsten-Jansson's death marked the end of the Moomin series of novels and Jansson's literary output became primarily adult-oriented.